AgentM-GEG/residual_feature_extraction/TF_finder_CAN_v0.5/README.md

 *Default value: 2*

 **IV. redshift:** Enter the redshift of the galaxy from the catalog.
-This is used to judge the outer circle, which in this case is hardcoded to 30 kpc.
+This is used to figure out the corresponding physical distance around the galaxy of interest.

 *Default value:* None, this is a required field.